solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 * `authorized_voter` - Only this identity is authorized to submit votes.
 This field can only modified by this identity.
 * `node_pubkey` - The Solana node that votes in this account.
-* `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address, and the authorized vote signer
+* `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address and the authorized vote signer

 ### VoteInstruction::Initialize(VoteInit)